 They’ve got it all wrong

 In the “olden days” before economics became the false God that now dictates what can happen and what

 can’t, people used to ask, “Do we have enough ‘stuff’, and enough people, to do what is needed to be done?”
 Today the question asked is, “Do we have enough money and can we afford to do what needs to be done?”

-it has been those demigods like Adam Smith, Jean Batiste Says, and the Milton Friedman’s who have misled everyone by ignorantly, or deliberately,
+This is not a new phenomenon, of course, but over the last couple of centuries it has been those demigods like Adam Smith, Jean Batiste Says, and the Milton Friedman’s who have misled everyone by ignorantly, or deliberately,

 In finance and economics, in Government circles, everyone talks about “investors”, about “capital”, about equity, about share markets, bond markets, interest

 rates, and of course, “economic growth.”
 Everything seems to be conditioned on production, even the accepted measure for a nation’s wellbeing uses the Gross Domestic Product – the GDP, as its indicator.

 Why is this so?
 Production is irrelevant if it isn’t going to be consumed.
 Surely, consumption is a far more important aspect of any economic cycle?

 It is absolutely pointless to produce anything unless

 it is going to be consumed.

 Everyone focusses on how to make a profit, but everyone seems to ignore the fact that every dollar of “profit” comes from consumption.
 It does not come from production.
 And